DavisNT/memory-dump-examples/README.md

 This is a memory leak example.

 After fixing the memory leak it can be used to examine garbage collection in action.

+Usage of WinDbg or [PerfView](https://github.com/microsoft/perfview) might be needed.